datacarpentry/image-processing/episodes/08-connected-components.md

 it squeezes the complete range into 256 gray values.
 Therefore, the range of our numbers does not produce any visible change.

-Fortunately, the skimage library has tools to cope with this situation.
+Fortunately, the scikit-image library has tools to cope with this situation.

 :::::::::::::::::::::::::